soumya74/denoise_image/README.md

-# Deep Learning Image Denoising Portfolio
+# Deep Learning Image Denoising

 A structured exploration and benchmark implementation of Deep Learning architectures for **Image Denoising**, ranging from classical feedforward CNN baselines to state-of-the-art Vision Transformers and activation-free architectures.